Skip to Content

 • We aim not to reject an application and if you don’t meet the entry requirements you may be referred to a different course or level.

-If you are invited to interview, you will be informed of the outcome of your interview by email within 14 working days.
+If you are invited to interview, you'll be informed of the outcome of your interview by email within 14 working days.
 The outcome will be one of the following:

 1. Unconditional offer of a place – you have met all the entry requirements and your place is guaranteed.
-You will be required to accept this offer to secure your place.
+You'll be required to accept this offer to secure your place.

 2. Conditional offer of a place – your place is secured pending you meeting the entry requirements.
 This may mean achieving school or college qualifications which you may not be able to provide to us yet.
-You will be required to accept this offer to secure your conditional place.
+You'll be required to accept this offer to secure your conditional place.
 Once your conditions are met this will change to an unconditional offer of a place which you must accept before you can enrol on the course.

 3. Waiting list – you have met all entry requirements, and your application has been reviewed, however, the course is now full so you have been placed on a waiting list.
 If any spaces become available you may be contacted, usually around the course start date.
 We would advise that you also consider other application options.

 4. Reserve list – following your application review, you have unfortunately not been successful in this round of recruitment.
 We have placed your name on a Reserve list and your application may be reconsidered at a later date.
-This could happen any time up to the start date of the course but it is very possible that you will not be offered a place.
+This could happen any time up to the start date of the course but it is very possible that you'll not be offered a place.
 We would advise that you also consider other application options.

 5. Unsuccessful – your application has been unsuccessful.
 You may be offered a place on a course at a different level, or advised to contact the College Student Advice Centres to discuss alternative options which may be available to you.